Wynyard, Tasmania: Aboriginal fish traps

 It is believed the Aboriginal Tommeginer clan built tidal fish traps with rocks at Freestone Cove, the rocks are still evident today and are protected under the Aboriginal Relics Act.
 The Tommeginer tribe lived in the region along the coastline around Wynyard and Table Cape until soon after the arrival of Europeans in the 19th century.

 A considerable number of tidal fish traps have been found in the north and north-west of the state.
-The phenomena is attributed to the mean tidal range of two metres along this stretch of coastline, which is ideal for this type of construction.
+This phenomenon is attributed to the mean tidal range of two metres along this stretch of coastline, which is ideal for this type of construction.
 Whilst some of these traps were certainly built by Europeans, there is good reason to believe others were of Aboriginal construction, such as at Freestone Cove.
 Three other traps located at nearby Rocky Cape, Sisters Beach and Boat Harbour do not have established European origins, furthermore, all are located within the territory which was occupied by the Tommeginer tribe.

 Tidal fish traps must be located close to settlements or camps so that they can be monitored.
 Because as the tide ebbs, any fish caught in the shallows fall easy prey to scavenging seabirds.
 The Freestone Cove traps are located a considerable distance from the nearest early European settlement of Alexandria, but were close to known Aboriginal campsites and several middens have been located along the shoreline nearby.